handsontable/handsontable/docs/content/guides/cell-functions/cell-validator.md

 # Cell validator

+Validate data added or changed by the user, with predefined or custom rules.
+Validation helps you make sure that the data matches the expected format.

 [[toc]]

+## Overview

 When you create a validator, a good idea is to assign it as an alias that will refer to this particular validator function.
 Handsontable defines 5 aliases by default: